 Kids can learn so much when taking part in weaving activities and crafts.
-Keep on reading to find out how to make your own weaving loom for kids using popsicle sticks!
+Keep on reading to find out how to make your own popsicle stick weaving looms!

 Follow our Creative Play Pinterest board!

 Weaving provides a wonderful opportunity for kids to discover patterns and textures and to encourage growth in fine motor skills and eye hand coordination.
 That’s why I love having these homemade looms in our home for the kids to use any time of day!
 (This post contains affiliate links.)

 Weaving with a Homemade Popsicle Stick Loom

 We have a large weaving loom we use at home.
 I always leave a basket of fabric and ribbons nearby as an invitation to the kids to weave.
 Having this large loom inspired me to create some similar looms for the kids to weave with, but that were small and easy to manage individually.